-Consider the structural causal model described in \cref{sec:problem-setup} for ease of illustration.
-The method described below applies if we replace variable $X_i$ to any subsets of variables.
-Consider the true generating function $\phi$ is additively composed with univariate functions about its covariates, i.e., there is no interaction term among different covariates.
-Then the structural causal model becomes:
+For simplicity, we consider the structural causal model described in \cref{sec:problem-setup}.
+The method described below also applies if we replace variable $X_i$ by any subsets of variables.
+Assume that the true generating function $\phi$ is additively composed of univariate functions of its covariates, i.e.\ there is no mixing term between different covariates.
+Then the additive model is given as:

 where $X_1, X_2, X_3$ are jointly independent of each other and $\epsilon \sim \mathcal{N}(0, \sigma^2)$.
 Further, $f_1, f_2, f_3$ are some unknown functions.